 Planning Events in the Age of Coronavirus: Tips from 5 Experts

 Ever since the Coronavirus — also known as COVID-19 — was declared by the World Health Organization (WHO) to be a “public health emergency of international concern” on January 30, 2020 (on March 11th it was deemed a global pandemic), it has caused considerable disruption to a number of industries that revolve around gathering large concentrations of people in one place.
-The Meetings and Events space has taken a particular hit, with event organizers — who already hold the dubious honor of having the fifth most stressful job on earth — scrambling to contain the logistics around canceled, postponed or compromised functions.
+The Meetings and Events space has taken a particular hit, with event planners and organizers — who already hold the dubious honor of having the fifth most stressful job on earth — scrambling to contain the logistics around canceled, postponed or compromised functions.

 Caught between a rock and a hard place (as of this writing, the virus is causing considerable consumer anxiety, but there’s a lack of clarity on how it impacts U.S. force majeure clauses), many organizations have had to make swift decisions about whether to throw in the towel or take a business-as-usual approach.
 Some tech giants have opted to cancel their conferences, while others are substituting their in-person events for online versions.
 Other major conferences are forging ahead, including CONEXPO-CON/AGG & IFPE.

 If the constantly changing news cycle surrounding the issue is giving you a major case of the event planner sweats, you’re not alone.
 Looking for actionable tips that would help organizers make informed decisions, we spoke to industry subject matter experts in the event technology, crisis communications, event logistics and event psychology arenas.
 Here’s what we learned.